CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 **Supertype** – An Entity that represents a general class of business objects that may be broken down into a hierarchy of more specific classes.
 A _Supertype Entity_'s attributes apply to all of its _Subtype Entities_, and the _Subtypes_ inherit its identifier.
 It is also known as a Generic entity.

 **Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
 It inherits all the attributes of the _Supertype Entity_.
 It is also known as a _Category Entity._
-**Subtype** – An Entity that identifies or represents an occurrence of another Entity with the same Primary Key but has a narrower definition, a subset of different Attributes, and/or different relationships.
-It inherits all the attributes of the _Supertype Entity_.
-It is also known as a _Category Entity._

 ## 2.2 Describing Entities